Chapter 4 The health effects of secondhand smoke

 4.19.1 General perception that secondhand smoke is harmful to health

-The majority of the population, smokers and non-smokers, believe that living and working with a smoker could affect the health of non-smokers, although non-smokers are more likely to have this perception.
-The proportion of Australians believing that the health of non-smokers is affected by exposure to secondhand smoke has increased over time.
-In 1985, a Victorian study showed that 80% of non-smokers and 57% of current smokers agreed that the health of non-smokers could be damaged by secondhand smoke.
-1 In 2004, the National Drug Strategy Household Survey reported that about 90% of non-smokers and 70% of smokers thought that living, working or socialising with smokers could cause health problems (Table 4.19.1).
-Exposure to secondhand smoke in the home was considered by both non-smokers and smokers to be slightly more likely to affect a non-smoker’s health than working or socialising with smokers.
-2
+The majority of people, regardless of their smoking status, believe that living or working with a person who smokes could affect the health of others, although people who do not smoke are more likely to have this perception.
+The proportion of Australians believing that exposure to secondhand smoke causes health harms has increased over time.
+In 1985, a Victorian study showed that 80% of people who do not smoke and 57% of people who currently smoke agreed that the health of people who do not smoke could be damaged by secondhand smoke.1 In 2004, the National Drug Strategy Household Survey reported that about 90% of people who do not smoke and 70% of people who did smoke thought that living, working or socialising with people who smoke could cause health problems (Table 4.19.1).
+Exposure to secondhand smoke in the home was considered to be slightly more likely to affect a person who does not smoke’s health than working or socialising with people who smoke.2

-In 2006, the International Tobacco Control Four Country Survey asked Australian smokers how often they thought about the harm their smoking might be doing to other people.
-Thirty-nine per cent of smokers thought about it often or very often, 22% thought about it sometimes and 40% rarely or never thought about it.
-3
+In 2006, the International Tobacco Control Four Country Survey asked Australians who smoked how often they thought about the harm their smoking might be doing to other people.
+Thirty-nine per cent of respondents thought about it often or very often, 22% thought about it sometimes and 40% rarely or never thought about it.3

 4.19.2 Knowledge of specific health effects

-Table 4.19.2 presents the findings of a survey undertaken in Victoria in 2007.
-4 This study found that non-smokers were more likely than smokers to believe that exposure to secondhand smoke caused a range of health problems.
+Table 4.19.2 presents the findings of a survey undertaken in Victoria in 2007.4 This study found that people who did not smoke were more likely than people who smoke to believe that exposure to secondhand smoke caused a range of health problems.
 The highest awareness was for secondhand smoke as a cause of lung cancer, followed by other respiratory problems and heart disease.
-There was lower awareness about the effects of secondhand smoke on children and babies.
-4
+There was lower awareness about the effects of secondhand smoke on children and babies.4

-The International Tobacco Control (ITC) Four Country Survey (2008) asked Australian smokers and ex-smokers whether they believed ‘smoking caused lung cancer in non-smokers from secondhand smoke’ and ‘smoking caused asthma in children from secondhand smoke’.
-Agreement among smokers and ex-smokers respectively was 72% and 80% for lung cancer, and 76% and 84% for asthma in children.
-The respondents were a mix of people who had participated in previous ITC surveys and new respondents.
-7
+The International Tobacco Control (ITC) Four Country Survey (2008) asked Australians who smoked and those who had quit smoking whether they believed ‘smoking caused lung cancer in non-smokers from secondhand smoke’ and ‘smoking caused asthma in children from secondhand smoke’.
+Agreement among people who smoked and people who had quit smoking respectively was 72% and 80% for lung cancer, and 76% and 84% for asthma in children.7

 4.19.3 Changes in smoking behaviour due to beliefs about secondhand smoke